buildtesters/buildtest/docs/buildspecs/compiler.rst

 The compiler schema is used for compilation of programs, currently we support single source file compilation.
 In order to use the compiler schema you must set ``type: compiler`` in your sub-schema.
-See `compiler schema docs <https://buildtesters.github.io/buildtest/docs/compiler-v1.html>`_ for more details.
+See `compiler schema docs <https://buildtesters.github.io/buildtest/pages/schemadocs/compiler-v1.html>`_

 Compilation Examples